Find clinic locations for Fort HealthCare and affiliated clinics and services in Jefferson County, Wisconsin.

 We coordinate community education and health-related events and screenings for the Fort HealthCare service area.

 Targeted therapy can be used to treat advanced forms of non-small cell lung cancer (NSCLC).
 These are bigger tumors that have spread from where they first started in the lung.
-They might also be used after surgery for smaller (stage I) tumors.
+They might also be used after surgery for earlier stages of lung cancer.
 They might be used alone or along with other treatments.

 So far, no targeted therapy medicines have been shown to help treat small cell lung cancer (SCLC).

 Most targeted therapies are only helpful if the cancer cells have certain gene changes.
-So if you have NSCLC, your healthcare provider will have lab tests done on your cancer cells to look for certain proteins and gene changes.
-This helps your provider know if and which targeted therapy medicine might work for you.
+So if you have NSCLC, your doctor will have lab tests done on your cancer cells to look for certain proteins and gene changes.
+This helps your doctor know if and which targeted therapy medicine might work for you.

 Some targeted therapy medicines aim for a protein on cells called the epidermal growth factor receptor (EGFR).
 Sometimes NSCLC cells have too much EGFR.
 This makes them grow faster.
 Blocking EGFR stops these signals and can keep the cancer cell from growing.